cedar-policy/rfcs/text/0027-record-as-map.md

 ## Drawbacks and Unresolved questions

-It may be that the utility of a `map` is sufficiently limited that it's not worth adding.
-Adding it now might complicate the addition of a better feature later.
-I'd be more comfortable if we know of more use-cases where this would help.
+It may be that the utility of a `map` is sufficiently limited that it's not worth adding, especially if we accept [RFC 21](https://github.com/cedar-policy/rfcs/blob/any-and-all-operators/text/0021-any-and-all-operators.md#add-all-and-any-operators).

-The main question I have is how the dynamic construction of attribute names would affect a logical encoding of policies for the purposes of analysis.
+About this proposal, should it be accepted, the main question I have is how the dynamic construction of attribute names would affect a logical encoding of policies for the purposes of analysis.

 A related question is how dynamic to make attribute construction.
 In the proposal, we suggest using the `Member` non-terminal to express this, but we may need to simplify that.